-The accompanying interim unaudited condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America and the rules and regulations of the United States Securities and Exchange Commission for interim financial information, which includes the unaudited condensed consolidated financial statements and present the consolidated financial statements of the Company and its wholly-owned subsidiaries as of July 31, 2017.
+The accompanying interim unaudited condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America and the rules and regulations of the United States Securities and Exchange Commission for interim financial information, which includes the unaudited condensed consolidated financial statements and present the consolidated financial statements of the Company and its wholly-owned subsidiaries as of January 31, 2018.
 All intercompany transactions and balances have been eliminated.
-The accounting policies and procedures used in the preparation of these unaudited condensed consolidated financial statements have been derived from the audited financial statements of the Company for the year ended April 30, 2017, which are contained elsewhere in the Form 8-K/A filed on July 31, 2017.
+The accounting policies and procedures used in the preparation of these unaudited condensed consolidated financial statements have been derived from the audited financial statements of the Company for the year ended April 30, 2017, which are contained in the Form 8-K/A filed on July 31, 2017.
 The consolidated balance sheet as of April 30, 2017 was derived from those financial statements.
 It is management's opinion that all material adjustments (consisting of normal recurring adjustments) have been made, which are necessary for a fair financial statement presentation.
 The results for the interim period are not necessarily indicative of the results to be expected for the year ended April 30, 2018.

-As reflected in the accompanying unaudited condensed consolidated financial statements, the Company had a net loss and used cash in its operations of approximately \$9.3 million and \$3.0 million, respectively, for the three months ended July 31, 2017.
-Additionally, the Company had an accumulated deficit of approximately \$13.8 million at July 31, 2017.
-The Company took steps to mitigate these factors by completing private placements to several investors for the sale of the Company's Series B and Series C Convertible Preferred Stock for aggregate net proceeds of approximately \$10.9 million between July 2016 and October 2016.
-The Company is anticipating raising additional capital but there can be no assurance that it will be able to do so or if the terms will be favorable.
+As reflected in the accompanying unaudited condensed consolidated financial statements, the Company had a net loss and used cash in its operations of approximately \$12.5 million and \$6.3 million, respectively, for the nine months ended January 31, 2018.
+Additionally, the Company had an accumulated deficit of approximately \$17 million at January 31, 2018.
+The Company consummated private placements to several investors for the sale of the Company's Series B Convertible Preferred Stock ("Series B Preferred Stock") and Series C Convertible Preferred Stock ("Series C Preferred Stock") for aggregate net proceeds of approximately \$10.9 million between July 2016 and October 2016, received net proceeds from sale of the Company's common stock of approximately \$2.6 million between July 2017 and October 2017 and completed a private placement for the sale of the Company's Series E Convertible Preferred Stock ("Series E Preferred Stock") and warrants for aggregate net proceeds of approximately \$4.9 million in January 2018.
+There can be no assurance that the Company will be able to raise additional capital or if the terms will be favorable.